 Lack of Progress: If a student has two consecutive semesters (Fall or Spring) failing to meet the GPA and/or completion rate requirements, they will be placed on California College Promise Grant Disqualification.

 Next Fall or Spring term

-Exception 2: If student has not yet completed 12 units, disqualification is pushed forward to next major (fall or spring term)
+Exception 2: If a student has not yet completed 12 units, disqualification is pushed forward to the next major (fall or spring term)

 Exception 3: Foster youth and previous foster youth (under age 25) are exempt from disqualification.

 California College Promise Grant Reinstatement